|

 There is no right amount of practice; it is up to you to decide how much you will do.
 Though I will say that the more time you invest, the greater your return.
 It all depends on what you want to get out of lessons.

-I like to tell the story of the man who studied with me for the longest of all my students (twenty-five years).
-In terms of sheer vocal size and potential he had the greatest chance of developing a career.
-But he was a scientist and he wasnt about to leave his university to persue possiible fame and glory on the operatic stage.
+I like to tell the story of the man who studied with me for the longest time of all my students (twenty-five years).
+In terms of sheer vocal size and potential, he might have been able to make singing a career.
+But he was a scientist and he wasn't about to persue possiible fame and glory on the operatic stage.
 Neither did he have time to practice.
-So he would come in for his lesson oncesometimes twicea week, and every now and then Id suggest that he practice a particular song.
-Hed say, Sure thing! with a twinkle in his eye, because we both knew hed never get around to it.
+So he would come in for his lesson once—sometimes twice—a week, and every now and then I'd suggest that he practice a particular song.
+He'd say," Sure thing!" with a twinkle in his eye, because we both knew he'd never get around to it.

 Back to Top